-Because the new communications infrastructures that support Internet technology in other countries will be built using newer equipment, much talent for managing IPv6 technology may eventually belong to many technicians and programmers who reside in countries where the United States may have political differences.
-Research has shown that regional agglomeration of technical expertise increases active sharing of tacit knowledge among groups of innovators.105 Some of that tacit knowledge may also include sharing of information about newly-discovered vulnerabilities for the IPv6 technology.
+However, because use of IPv4 is so firmly embedded in the commercial systems now used in the United States, the transition for the civilian communications infrastructure in other countries may go more smoothly and quickly.
+This is because communications infrastructures now being built in other countries will use the newest equipment with IPv6 capability already built in.
+This may also mean that much of the talent for managing the new IPv6 technology may eventually belong to technicians and programmers who reside in countries outside the United States.
+Research has shown that regional agglomeration of technical expertise increases active sharing of tacit knowledge among groups of innovators.
+Some of that tacit knowledge may also include sharing of information about newly-discovered vulnerabilities for the IPv6 technology.